 Activate this feature to also process #hashtags (and optionally @usernames resp. @nicknames) on Custom Post Types.
 Please note that it depends on the particular Custom Post Type if the tags section is shown in admin and if posts of that type are listed on tag archive pages.

-Activate this feature to use #hashtags and optionally @usernames resp. @nicknames inside titles.
+Activate this feature to use #hashtags (and optionally @usernames resp. @nicknames as well as $cashtags) inside titles.
 Please note that when a title is used as link (as on blog index or on archive pages) there are links generated inside links.
-For a better user experience it is recommended to style the links generated by #hashtagger via CSS.
+This may work or not.
+Nested links are no longer allowed in current HTML versions.
+Therefore it is recommended to disable processing inside post listings (see above).

-#hashtags (and optionally @usernames resp. @nicknames) always are processed inside the content.
+#hashtags (and optionally @usernames resp. @nicknames as well as $cashtags) always are processed inside the content.
 This is the minimum setting and can not be deactivated.

 CSS class name(s) for #hashtags

 CSS class name(s) for @usernames

 This setting allows you to add CSS classes to generated links for $cashtags.

 The CSS classes must exist in one of the stylesheet files loaded by your Theme.
 You can add your custom CSS definitions by using one of the Custom CSS Plugins available in the WordPress Plugin Repository or by adding them to the “Additional CSS” section in the Theme Customizer.